ISISNeutronMuon/quickBayes/paper/paper.md

 The `quasielasticbayes` package is highly successful within the field of QENS [@bayesPaper].
 During the development of `quickBayes` it became clear that the fundamental concept would benefit other areas of research such as MuSR and was written to be easily extendable into new domains.
 The new code is written in Python with clear sections for fitting functions, fitting engines and workflows.
-The workflows are designed to use the fitting functions and engines as building blocks, allowing the workflow to focus on the specific steps of the data analysis (e.g. splines, rebinning).
+The workflows are designed to use the fitting functions and engines as building blocks, allowing the workflow to focus on the specific steps of the data analysis (e.g., splines, rebinning).
 The code has been developed to make it easy to read and understand, with comprehensive automated testing of the functionality.
 These changes make the new code more maintainable and reliable, while ensuring it is easily extendable by the user community.
 In previous iterations of the quickBayes and quasielasticbayes packages, the term loglikelihood was used as shorthand to describe the natural logarithm of the marginal likelihood or model evidence.